robayedavies/pipeline/_episodes/text-lesson_1.md

 ---
-title: "Discussion: what do we share?"
+title: "Discussion: what should or must we share?"
 teaching: null
 exercises: 15
 duration: 15